 A crockpot of potatoes.

-Crockpot potatoes are the best easy side.
-Make them with Garlic Ranch seasoning or Taco seasoning to go with any meal!
+Crockpot potatoes are the ultimate easy side dish.
+Make them with garlic ranch seasoning or taco seasoning to go with any meal.

 Save this recipe!